 If you work with a lot of data and sensitive information, you should avoid that these fall into the wrong hands.
 Consider, for example, the files and folders stored on a removable hard disk that gets lost or stolen.

 The General Data Protection Regulation requires companies to adopt a series of security measures.
 Those should be applied for the encryption of data stored on notebooks, external hard drives, and other media.

-But how is it possible to protect the files and folders stored on hard disks, external HDD or removable drives?
+But how is it possible to protect the files and folders stored on hard disks, external HDDs, or removable drives?
 How can you make sure that the data stored on these devices can only be accessed by the legitimate owner?
 How to reassure users that any third party will not access the data?

 VeraCrypt is a free opensource software considered as the direct successor of the TrueCrypt historian.

-VeraCrypt is a fork of TrueCrypt, which is a project derived from the source code of the original application.
-Compared to TrueCrypt, VeraCrypt uses some improvements that allow you to trust on an even higher level of protection.
+As opposed to TrueCrypt, VeraCrypt uses some improvements that allow you to trust on an even higher level of protection.

-VeraCrypt allows you to create encrypted containers (“volumes”) within which you can save personal files and sensitive data.
+VeraCrypt allows you to create encrypted containers (volumes) within which you can save personal files and sensitive data.
 You can create the encrypted volumes on a local hard disk or on any removable hard disk or USB stick.
-You will only need to take care to “mount” the container after connecting the outdoor unit and “disassembling” it before removing it.
+You will only need to take care to mount the container after connecting the outdoor unit and disassembling it before removing it.

 So, the application allows you to protect the contents of the hard disk and removable drives by fully encrypting it.

 How to encrypt a hard disk with VeraCrypt

 - Launch the VeraCrypt installer by selecting the Install option.
 You can choose the Extract option if you do not intend to protect the system partition or the system disk.
 Remember that the system partition is the one hosting the operating system.